This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 I’ll let you into the ingredient secret early.
 To make Homemade Butter, you need………double cream and salt.
 Or if you aren’t a fan of flavour, its literally just double cream.
 THAT IS IT!
 I’m just so mad that I’ve been buying butter for 32 years without knowing this.

 The great news is that you also get a bonus cooking ingredient when making butter.
 Buttermilk.
 I know right.
-Hello pancakes!
+Hello pancakes and Breakfast Biscuits!
 Its also great to use in Soda Bread or even in cakes like this Lime Charlotte Cake from Casa Costello or Sticky Gingerbread from Charlotte’s Lively Kitchen.
+And then its great as a marinade, like with my Southern Baked Wings.

 The Cost Benefit